 - On the northeastern edge stands Takht-e-Fereydon bivouac at 4400 meters.

 - There are 2 bivouacs on the northern edge at the height of 4000 and 5000 meters.
 According to the definition of Base Camp, the 3 guesthouses in Polour, Rineh, and Nandal villages can be considered as base camps of Mount Damavand.

-There are 3 guesthouses in Polour, Rineh and Nandal villages in Damavand area with limited facilities like bedrooms; bathrooms, kitchen and etc. Book your space before arriving at the area, especially in high season it is necessary.
+There are 3 guesthouses in Polour, Rineh, and Nandal villages in the Damavand area with limited facilities like bedrooms; bathrooms, kitchen and etc. Book your space before arriving at the area, especially in high season it is necessary.
 Renting a private room in local houses of the area is also another alternative.

 How long does it take to climb Mount Damavand?

-Your body condition, physical fitness, season, acclimatization and weather condition are determinant factors affecting the time of climbing.
-In summer, ascending Damavand takes about 4 to 5 days to reach to the peak while in winter it takes more than 7 days.
+Your body condition, physical fitness, season, acclimatization, and weather condition are determinant factors affecting the time of climbing.
+In summer, ascending Damavand takes about 4 to 5 days to reach the peak while in winter it takes more than 7 days.
 However, some strong and acclimatized climbers can reach the summit in less than 24 hours.

 Training to climb Mount Damavand

 The type of training and exercises to reach the ideal fitness for ascending Damavand depends relatively on your age, health, and mountaineering experiences.
 Taking aerobic exercises 3 to 4 times a week along with hill hiking carrying a backpack in different weather conditions, running or cycling will be very beneficial.